Sam Houston Park: Pillot House

+Yates House

 The Yates House is another house in Sam Houston Park that was originally located in Freedmen's Town.
 John Henry Yates originally built the house at 1318 Andrews in 1870.
 A former enslaved person, Yates was a minister and an educator in Houston.
 The simple double-gallery on its frontage defines the form of the house as a type of Greek Revival.
 Descendants of Yates donated the house and the Heritage Society moved it to the park in 1994.

+St. John's Church

 St. John Church was originally built in northwest Harris County.
 The 1891 building was relocated to Sam Houston Park in 1968.
 Though originally serving German Lutherans, the architectural style was typical of churches of the American South.
 Its footprint is rectangular and has a gabled roof with a bell tower.

+Baker Family Playhouse

 The Baker Family Playhouse is located in Sam Houston Park behind Nichols-Rice-Cherry House.
 James A. Baker constructed the playhouse for his daughter Alice c.1893.

+Staiti House

 The Staiti House was built in 1905 for Henry Staiti as an investment property.
 The house was originally located in the Westmoreland Place neighborhood, with additions and renovations in 1915.
 The house was known for some modern conveniences, such as electric lighting and a built-in refrigerator.
 The Heritage Society moved the house to Sam Houston Park in 1986.